 RTUs are popular, but there is another less common option for your building.

 VRF systems are relatively new to the US.
-Devised in the early 1980’s in Japan, VRF systems are very sophisticated commercial HVAC systems.
+Devised in Japan in the early 1980’s, VRF systems are very sophisticated commercial HVAC systems.

 Simply put, VRF systems are ductless.
-Instead, they rely on heat pumps or heat recovery systems that send refrigerant from a central outdoor unit which houses all the compressors and condensers.
-The rate at which the indoor units get refrigerant dictates how hot or cold each zone becomes.
+Instead of ducts, they rely on heat pumps or heat recovery systems that send refrigerant from a central outdoor unit which houses all the compressors and condensers.
+The rate at which the indoor units receive refrigerant dictates how hot or cold each zone becomes.
 This allows for better temperature customizability.

 The powerful yet quiet indoor equipment in a VRF system takes up very little space.
 This also means easy installation, as most indoor units can fit in a building’s elevator and no ductwork is needed.